 - Multiple PCBU’s - Upstreaming Businesses (external link) (YouTube)

 - Overlapping Duties under the HSWA (external link) (YouTube)

-Find health and safety guidance specific to school property.
+Find health and safety guidance specific to school property, traffic and school transport.

 - Construction phase

 - Keeping Safe on a Construction Site (external link) (YouTube)

 - Worker participation – if it doesn’t look right call it (external link) (YouTube)

 - Health and safety charter

 - Confined spaces: Planning entry and working safely in a confined space (external link) (WorkSafe NZ website)

 - Particular hazardous work (external link) (WorkSafe NZ website)